 Do you love that cinematic shallow depth of field in portraiture?
+The relationship between aperture and depth of field is one of the first things to understand in photography.
 We’re going to show you how to use the lens’s aperture to control the depth of field in less than 60 seconds.

 Aperture refers to the diameter of the opening that allows for light to enter the lens and hit the camera sensor.
 Aperture size is measured in focal ratios and denoted as f/numbers.
 The simplest way to understand aperture size is: